SODALITE-EU/xopera-rest-api/README.md

 Certificates

 ## Installation

-## System packages
-System packages can be installed using:

-    sudo ./system-packages.sh

-### xOpera certs
-xOpera REST API needs root CA pair and client key cert pair.
-Required certs and keys can be installed with:

-    sudo ./Installation/xopera-certs.sh

 ### SSH keys
 xOpera needs SSH key pair with `xOpera` substring in name in `/root/.ssh` dir.
 It can be generated using